List of Craig of the Creek characters: Witches of the Creek

-The Witches of the Creek are two outsider teens that come to the Creek at night and are often considered witches due to their gothic attire.
+The Witches of the Creek are two goth teens that come to the Creek at night and are often considered witches due to their gothic attire.
 They have feelings for each other which is confirmed in "The Haunted Dollhouse".
 Despite obviously using the Stump Kids' naivety to get things for them, their "magic" actually ends up fulfilling what the kids need, surprising and also scaring them.
 By "Craig to the Future", they seem to have slightly taken their job as witches seriously, though they are still bemused by it, and predict that in the future they become a musical duo.
 They have also loosely accepted David into their group, though mainly so he can do the things they do not want to do.
+Both their voice actresses work together for the Exactly Right Podcast Network.